swup/preload-plugin/README.md

 Type: `Boolean`, Default: `true`

-The reasoning behind preloading the initial page is to allow instant back-button navigation after you've navigated away from it.
+Preload the initial page to allow instant back-button navigation after having navigated away from it.
+Disable this if it causes issues or doesn't make sense in your specific scenario.
-In some instances this can cause issues, so you can disable it by setting this option to `false`.

 ## Methods on the swup instance